dwhiffing/fury/content/blog/post20/body.md

 distress.
 It is relying heavily on the newly signed North American Free Trade Agreement and the population are expecting great things.
-So is the world, with the evolving revolt in the Chiapas region causing new concern!
+So is the world, with the evolving revolt in the Chiapas region causing new concern\!
 With 12 F-5s and Gearing class destroyers, the US will undoubtedly be drawn into any conflict.
 Rebellion is in the wings should NAFTA fail to improve the Mexican economy.